Alterae/rolls-js/README.md

 A typescript/javascript thing for rolling dice.

+> **⚠️ NOTE:**
+> Please do not actually use this code.
+It is terrible and I need to rewrite it to not be terrible.
+The purpose of this project was to learn and it served that purpose, but it is not actually very useful.

 ## Usage

 I honestly don't know.
 I guess you could import it into your own project?
 But it isn't a node module so good luck with that.